justlotw/KMX-dataset/README.md

 | run_num | 0 | Run number.
 Helps to distinguish outputs if generating with self-consistency |

 ### Inference (Calculator)
-For the experiments involving an external calculator (Experiments 4 and 5), the [scripts/inf_calc.py](scripts/inf_calc.py) file is used instead withe the following parameters.
+For the experiments involving an external calculator (Experiments 4 and 5), the [scripts/inf_calc.py](scripts/inf_calc.py) file is used with the following parameters.
 ```
 python inf_calc.py [datafile] [output] [model] [model_dir] [batch_size] [max_length] [-greedy] [run_num]
 ```